FTKhanFT/arch-installation/README.md

 # 4. Base installation

 ## Rank the mirrors before for faster downloads
+📊 This will rank the mirrorlist.
+You may replace United States with your country
 ```
 pacman -Sy archlinux-keyring reflector
 reflector --country 'United States' --age 15 --protocol https --sort rate --save /etc/pacman.d/mirrorlist
 ```

 ## Start the installation
+⏳ This will install the system and may take a while
 ```
 pacstrap /mnt base base-devel linux linux-firmware linux-lts sysfsutils usbutils e2fsprogs inetutils netctl nano less which man-db man-pages
 ```